 - Sometimes vert and/or vrt2 are not activated while one specified activation of these feature.
 This is because the font does not define these features in current combination of script tag and language system identifier. - In this situation, LuaTeX-ja performs all replacements which is defined in vert feature for some scripts for some languages. - Furthermore, a glyph is automatically rotated 90 degrees, if it is not replaced by vert feature for any script for any language, and if it is marked as 'r" or "Tr" in UAX #50. - One have to specify the name of vertical JFM in jfm=\(\name\).
 LuaTeX-ja ships following vertical JFMs: - jfm-ujisv.lua A standard vertical JFM in LuaTeX-ja.
-This JFM is based on upnmlminr-v.tfm, a metric for UTF/OTF package that is used in upTeX. - jfm-tmin.lua A counterpart for tmin10.tfm, which is one of the default Japanese font metric shipped with pT_EX.
+This JFM is based on upnmlminr-v.tfm, a metric for UTF/OTF package that is used in upTeX. - jfm-tmin.lua A counterpart for tmin10.tfm, which is one of the default Japanese font metric shipped with pT_EX. - If vert and/or vrt2 features are activated, one can specify jpotf to additional substitutions.
+By default, it substitutes ideographic comma/period for fullwidth comma/period, and double prime quotation marks for double quotation marks (See Figure 3).

-$^{^8\}mbox{If the font does not define vrt2 feature, use vert instead.}$
+8If the font does not define vrt2 feature, use vert instead.